Home » Nursing Care Plans » Nursing Diagnosis » Insomnia & Sleep Deprivation Nursing Care Plan and Management

 6. Addressing Emotional Stress

 It is nearly impossible for individuals who are emotional to fall easily into a deep slumber.
 Emotional stress interferes with the individual’s ability to rest, relax, and sleep.
-Slow and deep breathing techniques for few minutes can alleviate tension and induce calm.
+Slow and deep breathing techniques for a few minutes can alleviate tension and induce calm.
 Other techniques that can be taught include imagery, yoga, and meditation.

 7. Medication for Enhanced Sleep

 Sometimes, medications are prescribed on per needed basis.
-Sedative-hypnotics can induce sleep.
+Sedative hypnotics can induce sleep.
 Antianxiety or tranquilizers can reduce anxiety and tension.
 For patients feeling pain, analgesics must be taken before bedtime to relieve aches and pains.
 Other medications may cause insomnia so a consultation with the provider is encouraged.

 Medications are only used as a last resort.
 Caution is advised on over-the-counter (OTC) drugs because they might have antihistamine components which can cause daytime drowsiness.